alecGraves/Agentic/README.md

 - `AI Agent Clear Reasoning` - deletes model 'reasoning' output from chat files
 - `AI Agent Clone Chat` - creates a copy of an existing chat
 - `AI Agent New Chat` - creates a new chat file
+- `AI Agent Set Model` - set the model for the current chat file
 - `AI Agent Sanitize` - strip LLM unicode from selection or file

 For settings, there is a convenience command: